What Do Chess Players Write Down? Simple Introduction To Chess Notations

 White has a rook on a1 and on a8, and there is no other piece on the file.

 What if they’re on the same rank?
-For instance, there’s a rook on a4 and another on h4.
+For instance, there’s a rook on a4 and another rook on h4.

 Symbols